AIRES: A system for air shower simulations: Introduction

 A comfortable environment is provided by AIRES to manage all the input and output data: The {\em Input Directive Language (IDL) \/} is a set of human-readable input directives that allow the user to efficiently steer the simulations.
 The {\em AIRES summary program \/} and the {\em AIRES object library \/} represent a set of tools to manage the output data after the simulations are finished, and even during them, allowing to control their evolution.
 Data associated with particles reaching ground or crossing predetermined observing levels can be recorded into {\em compressed output files .\/} A special data compression procedure is used to reduce as much as possible the size of the files, which tends to be very large in certain circumstances.
 The compressed files can be processed with the help of some auxiliary routines that are included in the AIRES library.
 The machine and operating system used to generate such files may be different that the ones used to read them.

-As mentioned previously, the physical algorithms of the MOCCA simulation program developed by A. M. Hillas \cite{MOCCA}, were used as the primary reference in the original design of AIRES.
-As a result, the output data coming from MOCCA SP (1996) \footnote{MOCCA SP is a newer version of the MOCCA program which incorporates some improvements with respect to the original version developed by A. M. Hillas.} (\kwbf;mocorbin\_zg;) and AIRES first version (1.2.0) \cite{Aires120} are similar when both programs are invoked with equivalent initial conditions\footnote{AIRES and MOCCA input parameter sets are different, and therefore initial conditions that are equivalent for both programs can be accomplished only in selected particular cases.}.

-The particles taken into account by AIRES in the simulations are: Gammas, electrons, positrons, muons, pions, kaons, eta mesons, nucleons, antinucleons, and nuclei up to $Z=26$.
+The particles taken into account by AIRES in the simulations are: Gammas; electrons; positrons; taus; muons; pions; kaons; eta, rho, $D$, $D_s$, and $B$ mesons; lambda, sigma; xi, and omega baryons; nucleons; antinucleons; and nuclei up to $Z=36$.
 Electron and muon neutrinos are generated in certain processes (decays) and accounted for their energy, but not propagated.
-The primary particle can be any one of the already mentioned particles, with energy ranging from several GeV up to more than 1 ZeV ($10^{21}$ eV).
+The primary particle can be any one of the already mentioned particles, with energy ranging from less than 1 GeV up to more than 1 ZeV ($10^{21}$ eV).
 It is also possible to simulate showers initiated by ``special'' primary particles via a call to a user-written module capable of processing the ``first interaction'' of the primary and returning a list of standard particles suitable for being processed by AIRES.
 A detailed description on how to define and use special primaries is placed in section \ref{S:specialprim}.